You have an important appointment

 What does a complete visual examination consist of?

-First, before proceeding with the tests, the optometrist will ask several questions about lifestyle, hobbies, possible diseases that may affect vision, ocular histology and family history of eye diseases.
-This information is of vital importance to know the special needs of each patient.
+First of all, before proceeding with the tests, the optometrist will ask several questions about lifestyle, hobbies, possible diseases that may affect vision, ocular histology and family history of eye diseases.
+This information is vitally important to understand the special needs of each patient.

 Use of the contact tonometer